Lampeln: Deal and cut

-Beginning with forehand, the players announce, in clockwise order, whether they will "play" (mitgehen) or "stay at home" (daheimbleiben = "pass") i.e. will drop out of the current deal.
+Beginning with forehand, the players announce, in clockwise order, whether they will "play" (mitgehen = "go with [the dealer]") or "pass" (daheimbleiben = "I'll stay at home") i.e. drop out of the current deal.
 The dealer always has to play.
 If all three players stay at home, the dealer wins all 8 tricks automatically.
-If there is only 40 cents (or less) left in the pot at the beginning of a deal, it is an 'empty game' (leeres Spiel) and no-one is allowed to stay at home.
+If there are only 40 cents (or fewer) left in the pot at the beginning of a deal, it is an 'empty game' (leeres Spiel) and no-one is allowed to stay at home.

 Play

 Forehand leads to the first trick.
 Thereafter the winner of the trick leads to the next.
 Players must follow suit, or trump if unable, and must win the trick if they can.
 A player who cannot follow suit or trump, may discard any card.

 Scoring

 Players win 1/8 of the pot for each trick taken.
 However, any player who takes fewer than two tricks is a 'lamb' (German: Lamm, Bavarian: lambbe) and has to pay penalty into the pot equivalent to the money remaining once the payments for tricks have been made.
 If there are two or three 'lambs', then each one has to pay the full amount.
 For example, supposing the players pay 20 cents each to the pot in each deal and the pot has built up to 160 cents.
 If one player wins five tricks and the rest win 1 trick each; the winner receives 50 cents and the others 10 cents each, leaving 80 cents in the pot.
 The three players who failed to take the minimum two tricks must each pay 80 cents into the pot (i.e. the equivalent of what was left in the pot after the payouts).